 The Bank considers its principal market area for lending and deposit products to consist of Anne Arundel County, Maryland.
 Anne Arundel County includes the suburbs of the City of Baltimore and maintains a diverse set of economic drivers such as a large international airport, the defense industry, a large number of large private sector employers as well as telecommunications, retail, and distribution operations.
-The population of Anne Arundel County has been growing steadily since 2011 and projected to continue such growth in 2024.
-The median age for Anne Arundel County residents is 38.8 years.
-Management believes that the majority of the working population in its market area either commutes to Baltimore or is employed at businesses located at or around the nearby Baltimore Washington International Airport.
+The population of Anne Arundel County, Maryland in 2022 was 593,286, 10% up from the 539,305 who lived there in 2010.
+The population of Anne Arundel County has been growing steadily since 2010 and projected to continue such growth in 2025.
+The median age for Anne Arundel County residents is 39.6 years.
+Management believes that the majority of the working population in its market area either commutes to Baltimore or is employed at businesses located at or around the nearby Baltimore Washington

+International Airport.
 Lending activities are broader, including the entire State of Maryland, and, to a limited extent, the surrounding states.
 All of our revenue is generated within the United States.